fastly/compute-js-opentelemetry/examples/basic-tracing-example/README.md

 fastly compute serve
 ```

-TODO: If you would like to deploy this to the cloud, then you will have to make modifications.
+TODO: If you would like to deploy this to Fastly, then you will have to make modifications.

 ## Description

-This simple example instantiates the following objects:
+This simple example shows the instantiation of the following objects:

 * **OTLPTraceExporter**
     an OpenTelemetry Trace Exporter adapted for use in a Compute@Edge handler.

-* **FastlyComputeJsInstrumentation**
-    an OpenTelemetry instrumentation that generates traces for the
-    Compute@Edge lifecycle.

 * **FastlySDK**
-    an optional class that simplifies the initialization and coordination of the
+    an optional class that simplifies the initialization and coordination of
-    above classes.
+    OpenTelemetry objects.

 * **DiagConsoleLogger** (@opentelemetry/api)
     standard logger that outputs debug messages to the console.

 The following objects are implicitly instantiated:

-* **FastlyStackContextManager** (implicitly instantiated)
+* **FastlyStackContextManager** (by `FastlySDK`)
-    a rudimentary Context Manager that provides context but does not currently
+    a rudimentary Context Manager that provides context.
+Although this does not currently
-    support asynchronous context stacks.
+    support asynchronous context stacks, it is able to associate all traces created to
+    the current fetch event.

+* **FastlySpanProcessor** (by `FastlySDK`)
+    a Span Processor that buffers the spans generated during one invocation of the
+    Compute@Edge application and sends them to the exporter at the end of the
+    lifecycle.

-* **FastlyTraceProvider** (implicitly instantiated)
+* **FastlyTraceProvider** (by `FastlySDK`)
     a Trace Provider that associates the trace exporter with a default context
     manager.

-Beyond this, this is a basic Compute@Edge JavaScript application.
-A `fetch` handler
-is registered using the `addEventListener()` function, which receives an `event` object.
-The application responds by running `handleRequest`, which takes the event object and
-generates a `Response` object (or Promise that resolves to one).

-During this time, this example application obtains a tracer named `fastly-js-opentelemetry-demo`
-from the default tracer provider, then starts a span named `my-span`.
-It creates a new context
-with the span active, adds an event at the start of the span, spends a few milliseconds in a loop,
-and then finally adds an event at the end of the context.
-After exiting the context, the application
-ends the span, causing the tracer to queue the trace to the backend.
+* **FastlyComputeJsInstrumentation** (by `getComputeJsAutoInstrumentations`)
+  an OpenTelemetry instrumentation that generates traces for the
+  Compute@Edge lifecycle.

 As **FastlyComputeJsInstrumentation** is active, OpenTelemetry will also automatically create spans to
 trace the following events:

 * `fetchevent` - traces the lifetime of the FetchEvent, from the time it is first passed in
   to the listener, until the time its result value (`Response` or `Error`) is determined.
   This means that if a promise is passed to `event.respondWith`, then this will include the time
   it takes until that promise is settled.

 * `listener fn` - traces the lifetime of the application-provided listener function,
   from the time it is called to the time it returns.
 Note that this can return early if it returns